HemanthSabbella/pointSpectra/README.md

 | sensorOut | D9 |

 # Firmware
  The firmware code makes the luminous intensity of LEDs same by adjusting the average current to the LEDs using Pulse Width Modulation (PWM) signals.
-Standard signal conditioning like moving average on the real-time data is preformed to avoid sharp transtion due to external environment.
+Standard signal conditioning like moving average on the real-time data is preformed to avoid sharp transition due to external environment.
 Calibration methods - zero referencing and range mapping are used. it outputs an absorbance graph of an analyte by interpolating the sensor reading of 6 narrow band LED inputs.
 Flash the [Firmware](https://github.com/HemanthSabbella/pointSpectra/tree/main/firmware) using [Arduino IDE](https://www.arduino.cc/en/software/).

 # Results
  We have measured the absorbance of gold nanoparticles with COVID-19 positive and negative samples at 520nm and 630nm (2-points) and repeated it a couple of times, the results are as below: